rafaelpernil2/ParallelPromises/README.md

-# ParalellPromises
+# ParallelPromises

-In this project I explore the concept of paralell promises and implement a method for executing a list of promises with a determined concurency limit.
+In this project I explore the concept of parallel promises and implement a method for executing a list of promises with a determined concurency limit.
 This project is inspired by https://itnext.io/node-js-handling-asynchronous-operations-in-parallel-69679dfae3fc

 ## Table of Contents